lnigra/AudioSampling/README.md

  * PROGRAM FUNCTION:
  * Measure the raw sampling interval while recording without using
  * interrupts.
  *
+ * SD Card function is provided by a basic SD card Shield using CS on Pin 10
+ *
  * The 3.3V output is connected to A0 only to have something known to
  * sample.